Zethyst/NewsApp-2.0/README.md

 <dt>User-Friendly Navigation:</dt><dd> Navigate effortlessly through the app using an intuitive and collapsible menu, optimized for mobile devices.</dd>

-<dt>Responsive Design:</dt><dd> Enjoy a seamless viewing experience across different devices, as NewsRadar's responsive design adapts to both desktop and mobile screens.</dd>
+<dt>Responsive Design:</dt><dd> Enjoy a seamless viewing experience across different devices, as Newstation's responsive design adapts to both desktop and mobile screens.</dd>
 </dl>
 <dt>Modern Web Technologies:</dt><dd> Built using cutting-edge web technologies such as React, Tailwind and React Router, ensuring a modern and feature-rich application.</dd>
 </dl>
-<dt>Stay Up-to-Date Easily:</dt><dd> Stay informed without hassle using NewsRadar's user-friendly interface, providing you with the latest news updates at your fingertips.</dd>
+<dt>Stay Up-to-Date Easily:</dt><dd> Stay informed without hassle using Newstation's user-friendly interface, providing you with the latest news updates at your fingertips.</dd>
 </dl>

 ## 📌 Screenshots: